SDE approximations of GANs training and its long-run behavior: Approximation and error bound analysis of GANs training

-Notice that in Theorem 1 (and Theorem 2), the condition about the differentiability of loss function $\Phi$ is in the weak sense.
-For the ease of analysis, we will adopt the following mollfication, given in \citet{Evans1998}. \begin{definition}[Mollifier] Define the following function $\nu:\R^{d_\theta+d_\omega}\to\R$,
+\paragraph{Mollification.} Notice that in Theorem \ref{thm: gan-approx} (and Theorem \ref{thm: sml-sde}), the condition about the differentiability of loss function $\Phi$ is in the weak sense.
+For the ease of analysis, we will adopt the following mollification, given in \citet{Evans1998}. \begin{definition}[Mollifier] Define the following function $\nu:\R^{d_\theta+d_\omega}\to\R$,

 such that $\int_{\R^{d_\theta+d_\omega}}\nu(u)du=1$.
 For any $\epsilon>0$, define $\nu^\epsilon(u)=\frac{1}{\epsilon^{d_\theta+d_\omega}}\nu\left(\frac{u}{\epsilon}\right)$. \end{definition} Note that the mollifier $\nu\in\mathcal C^{\infty}(\R^{d_\theta+d_\omega})$ and for any $\epsilon>0$, $supp(\nu^{\epsilon})=B_\epsilon(0)$ where $B_\epsilon(0)$ denotes the $\epsilon$ ball around the origin in the Euclidean space $\R^{d_\theta+d_\omega}$. \begin{definition}[Mollification] Let $f\in\mathcal L_{loc}^1(\R^{d_\theta+d_\omega})$ be any locally integrable function.
 For any $\epsilon>0$, define $f^\epsilon=\nu^\epsilon*f$ such that